 Katie serves on her local Community Board in Southern Brooklyn, New York and was elected to chair her district’s local Democratic County Committee.
 In 2020, she ran for the New York State Assembly.
 While Katie did not win this seat, she stays focused on supporting her district while also giving people with experience in environment, clean energy and climate change action the tools to run and win local and state office.

-Outside of work, Rob is a member of the Student Conservation Association (SCA), Alumni Council, serving as a volunteer leader on service days, helping to organize outreach events and assists in keeping SCA alumni connected and engaged.
-In addition to serving on the SCA’s Alumni Council, Rob also is the Chairman of the Brick City Supper Club, a bi-weekly informal networking event at local restaurants (pre-pandemic) that explores Newark’s amazing restaurants, supports local businesses, and brings people together.
+Outside of work, Rob served as a member of the Student Conservation Association (SCA) Alumni Council and was recently recognized as a SCA100k Ambassador.
+In addition to serving with the SCA, Rob also is the Chairman of the Brick City Supper Club, a bi-weekly informal networking event at local restaurants (pre-pandemic) that explores Newark’s amazing restaurants, supports local businesses, and brings people together.

-Rob is a Senior Fellow with the Environmental Leadership Program, and an alumni of the POCACITO program.
+Rob is a Grist50 Fixer, a Senior Fellow with the Environmental Leadership Program, and an alumni of the POCACITO program.
 Rob holds a bachelor’s degree in Mechanical Engineering Technology from New Jersey Institute of Technology’s Newark College of Engineering and is an alumni of NJIT’s Division I Men’s Volleyball Program.

 Max is the co-founder and principal at POCACITO, Post-Carbon Cities of Tomorrow, based in Charlottesville, Virginia.
 Working in the field of sustainability on both sides of the Atlantic for over a decade, Max has a strong network from politics, policy, science, advocacy, grassroots organizations, cultural groups and the private sector.
 He is a recognized climate expert, able to communicate climate change action to a diverse range of stakeholders – from kindergarteners about zero waste, university students about emissions trading systems, US Congress about clean energy and energy security and to the world energy expo about sustainable finance.